zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-bsdf.md

 	\frac{dL(\bm{v})}{L(\bm{l}) d\Omega_n(\bm{l})}.
 $$

-In other words, the outgoing radiance is a weighted average of the incident radiance across the unit sphere:
+In other words, the outgoing radiance is a weighted average of the incident radiance over the surface of the unit sphere (or the two-sided unit disk, if you prefer):

 $$ \tag{4b}
 	L(\bm{v}) =